ssardina-agts/agtcity-sarl-mw/README.md

     - This is a Java API that provides high-level access to the game sever to avoid dealing with low-level XML or JSON messages.
 It uses the generic [Environment Interface Standard (EIS)](https://github.com/eishub/eis) to communicate with the MASSim server (this is automatically gathered via Maven by the server package).
     - The doc of the protocol and messages can be found [here](https://github.com/ssardina-agts/agtcity-server/blob/master/docs/eismassim.md).

+## VERSION CONVENTION

+[Semantic versioning](https://semver.org/) is used with versions of the form `Major.Minor.Patch`.
+Each version will rely on a particular SARL version, which is indicated via `<sarl.version>` property in the POM file.

 ## USING THE MIDDLEWARE

 Most of the times one would just use this MW out-of-the-box to develop SARL controllers for the Agents in City game.